polimi-ispl/cnn-fast-sdi/README.md

 ## Supplementary materials
-In [supplementary_material](supplementary_material) you can find more detailed results.
+In [supplementary_materials](supplementary_materials) you can find more detailed results.
 A complete list of the MATLAB .fig files used to generate these results is reported as well.

 ## Credits